 Ingham Economic Reporting

 The Midland Development Corporation Presents:

-The Midland-Odessa Regional Economic Index and the Texas Permian Basin Petroleum Index (June 2018)
+The Midland-Odessa Regional Economic Index and the Texas Permian Basin Petroleum Index (August 2018)

 The Midland-Odessa economic expansion is barreling toward the two-year mark through August, extending to 22 months per the latest increase in the Midland-Odessa Regional Economic Index.
 The index improved to 250.7 for the month up from a revised 247.8 in July, and up 19.6% from the August 2017 MOREI of 209.6.
 Other than the average home sale price and payroll employment, every single index component on the table of economic indicators is improved by double-digit percentage points for the month of August and the year-to-date compared to year-ago levels.